p-barabas/pgpainless/index.md

 More importantly though, this allows to plug PGPainless into the [Sequoia OpenPGP Interoperability Test Suite](https://tests.sequoia-pgp.org/).
 This extensive test suite demonstrates how closely PGPainless is following the standard, especially when it comes to signature verification.

+## Security Audits

+In late 2021, PGPainless was subject to an extensive security audit by the the pentesting team of [Cure53](https://cure53.de).
+The audit was generously sponsored and arranged by [FlowCrypt.com](https://flowcrypt.com)!

+Results of the audit [are publicly available here](assets/Audit-PGPainless.pdf).
+Wherever possible, findings of the audit have been fixed in a timely manner.

 ## Forever Free Software

 PGPainless is licensed under the Apache License 2.0 and this will never change.